IntersysConsulting/mdc-kaggle-spark-challenge/spark-batch/README.md

 * Setup the Kaggle command line tool.
     * Install with pip: `pip install kaggle`
     * Get a api-key from Kaggle (my account > create new api token) and place it at: `~/.kaggle/kaggle.json`
-* Download the dataset: `kaggle datasets download -d rounakbanik/the-movies-dataset`
+* Download the dataset: `kaggle datasets download -d kemical/kickstarter-projects`
     * This command should download the data in the kaggle directory created in the prev step.
+    * You might need to add an alias: `alias kaggle="~/.local/bin/kaggle"`
 * Move the relevant files to the data directory.
-    * Run from this project directory: `cp ~/.kaggle/datasets/rounakbanik/the-movies-dataset/*.csv data/`
+    * Run from this project directory: `cp ~/.kaggle/datasets/kemical/kickstarter-projects/*201801.csv data/`

 ## (Optional) Visualize the dataset